 - Safety discount for installing things such as burglar alarms or deadbolts.

 Discounts are the obvious easiest way to save on renters or home insurance.
 Still, re-shopping your policy every year will yield the best results over time.
 The market is constantly evolving, and carriers must change their rates to compensate for inflation or increased natural disaster activity.
 Some carriers will raise their premiums by 30-40%, whereas some may see less than a 10% increase or even a decrease!
-Shopping your policy every year at renewal will ensure you’re not overpaying for insurance and find you better coverage or a cheaper premium.
+Shopping your policy yearly at renewal will ensure you’re not overpaying for insurance and find you better coverage or a cheaper premium.

 The easiest way to re-shop on home or renters insurance is to talk to one of our TGS Insurance agents.
 Our licensed team of experts will shop our book of over 40+ carriers to find you a policy perfectly balanced in coverage and price.
 The best part?
 We’ll re-shop your policy at every renewal, so you’ve always got the best the market offers.